superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.md

 # Pricing and licensing

-The Superpowered Audio SDK is free for software applications, except HLS playback.
+The Superpowered Audio SDK is completely free for most developers.
 Please see the included license pdf.

 Superpowered FFT benefits from ideas in Construction of a High-Performance FFT by Eric Postpischil (http://edp.org/resume.htm).